mthenw/commissioner/README.md

 [![Build Status](https://img.shields.io/travis/mthenw/commissioner.svg?style=flat)](https://travis-ci.org/mthenw/commissioner)
 [![Version](http://img.shields.io/npm/v/commissioner.svg?style=flat)](https://www.npmjs.org/package/commissioner)

-`commissioner` is a configuration helper for node services running on Docker and using `consul` as a service discovery. `commissioner` will help you if you're using linked containers during local development and `consul` on production.
+`commissioner` is a configuration helper for node.js services running on Docker and using `consul` as a service discovery. `commissioner` will help you if you're using linked containers during development and `consul` on production.

 ## Example